-Purple Vienna Kohlrabi
+KOHLRABI, Purple Vienna Kohlrabi

-Brassica oleracea Approximately 100 seeds per pack.
+Approximately 100 seeds per pack.

 Like brussels sprouts, kohlrabi is a relatively new development in the cabbage family, believed to descend from wild "marrow cabbages" that grow along the coast of Northern Europe.
 Its first written mention comes from an Italian botanist (Mattioli) in 1554, who said it had "come lately into Italy."
 By the end of the century it was being grown in Austria, Germany, England, Italy, Spain, North Africa, and parts of the eastern Mediterranean.
 Today, it's become a part of the food culture in countries as far away as Vietnam, Sri Lanka, and India.